TeamPorcupine/ProjectPorcupine/CONTRIBUTING.md

 // Braces are on a new line. ;) class Class
 {
-    // Fields start with an underscore and should be private if possible. private int _memberField;
+    // Fields backing properties start with an underscore and should be private. private int _memberField;

     // Properties should use PascalCasing.
     public int MemberField { get { return _memberField; } }

+    // Regular fields not backing a property should be camelCased. private string someString;

     // Methods should use PascalCasing.
     // Method parameters should be camelCased.